abdullahqasim01/taskit/README.md

 ## 🎛️ Extension Settings

-TaskIt works out of the box with no configuration required.
-The extension automatically activates when you open `.taskit` or `.taskit.txt` files.
+Todoit works out of the box with no configuration required.
+The extension automatically activates when you open `.todoit` or `.todoit.txt` files.

 ## 🐛 Known Issues